Variational Gibbs State Preparation on NISQ devices: Necessity of Entangling Gates in the Ancilla Unitary

 \section{Necessity of Entangling Gates in \texorpdfstring{$U_A$}{the Ancilla Unitary}}

-In the main text, we specified that we required entanglement in the ancillary register to be able to faithfully prepare the Boltzmann distribution of the Ising model.
-While we only used one layer of a hardware-efficient ansatz, we concluded that this was sufficient to approximate the Boltzmann distribution with a high fidelity for the system sizes we investigated.
-However, at least one entangling layer is necessary for preparing the Boltzmann distribution of the Ising model, and we will show this by considering the converse.
-Suppose the ancilla ansatz is a single layer of local $R_Y$ gates, then we get
+In the main text, we specified that we required entanglement in the ancillary register to be able to prepare the Boltzmann distribution of the Ising model.
+While we only used one layer of a hardware-efficient ansatz, we concluded that least one entangling layer is necessary for preparing the Boltzmann distribution of the Ising model, and we will show this by considering the converse.
+Suppose the ancilla ansatz is only composed of local $R_y$ gates, then we get

 where $S_{i=0} \equiv \left\{j~|~j = 0~\forall~\textrm{bits}~j \in i \right\}$, that is, the set of bits in $i$ which are equal to $0$, and similarly defined for $S_{i=1}$, and $\ket{i}$ is the computational basis state.
 This implies that